 The method allows for free (or mixed) boundary conditions to derive the vibration modes (MBCB condensation).
 The corresponding static deflections are derived using inertia relief.
 This method is advantageous when the condensation is used for structures with free boundaries, because the condensation method can represent the boundary conditions.
-In such cases, less number of required modes and a higher accuracy can be expected from the Mixed-Boundary Craig-Bampton method.
+In such cases, less number of required modes and a higher accuracy can be expected from the Mixed-Boundary Craig-Bampton method compared to the classical Craig-Bampton method.